Skip to main content

 How to protect yourself from fraud

-Protecting yourself from fraud can feel overwhelming.
-Focusing on cybersecurity is the first step in building a line of defense against fraud and financial losses.
-It’s the best way to prevent scammers from stealing your information or assets.
+Focusing on healthy cybersecurity habits is the first step in protecting yourself against fraud.
+It’s the best way to stop scammers from stealing your money or sensitive information.

 Here are the best tips for maintaining cybersecurity and preventing fraud:

-• Beware of spam.
+Beware of spam.
 Don’t open emails from unknown email addresses or senders.
-Contact the sender through other means if you’re unsure if the email is legitimate or if it is an attempt to scam you.
+Contact the sender through other means if you’re unsure whether an email is legitimate.

-• Use a cybersecurity tool such as Threat Protection Pro™ to help you block malware, phishing, trackers, and ads and protect your identity and money.
+Use cybersecurity tools.
+Tools such as Threat Protection Pro™ to help you block malware, phishing, trackers, and ads and protect your identity and money.

-• Encrypt your data with a VPN.
-VPNs protect you from hackers by sending your internet traffic through an encrypted VPN tunnel, which means hackers can’t read your data.
+Encrypt your traffic with a VPN.
+VPNs protect you from hackers by sending your internet traffic through an encrypted VPN tunnel, preventing them from reading your data.

 What to do if you’ve become a victim of fraud